maiconpinto/jekyll-theme-prettydocs/README.md

 ## Customize theme

+### Home Page

-The first thing that you will wnat to change is home page list.
+The first thing that you will want to change is home page links list.
 So, what you need is simple.
 Just create your pages, with these attributes:

 ```yaml
 cards-section: blue